 Begin with just a few minutes of meditation and prayer each morning and evening.
 This will help you lay the foundation for habits that blossom into preferences, guiding you ever closer to embodying your purest Self amid purified desires.

-This simple, yet profound, commitment to Sadhana can illuminate your heart and mind, and transform the ordinary into the extraordinary.
+Your simple yet profound commitment to Sadhana can illuminate your heart and mind.
+It also works toward spiritual transformation from the ordinary into the extraordinary.
 Over time, your daily practices can lead you to the realization that within you lives an infinite wellspring of peace and a constant flow of boundless love from The Cosmos to YOU.

 Nourish your connection to your spiritual essence, one breath at a time, one moment at a time, one day at a time, and so on.
 You are far more expanded than you realize.